Short-term business credit.

 - The Financial Services Compensation Scheme does not cover the loan.

-These follow from Article 60B of the FSMA Regulated Activities Order 2001, not from any choice by Credicorp.
+These follow from Article 60B of the FSMA Regulated Activities Order 2001, not from any choice by Creditcorp.
 Body-corporate lending sits outside the FCA consumer-credit regime.